-How Front-Clip Dog Harnesses Work
+How do Front-Clip Dog Harnesses Work?

 The purpose of a front clip harness is to provide you with extra control over your dog by making turning their body away from something easier to do.
 When your dog pulls towards something, the front leash attachment point causes them to pivot around their chest toward you.

 There are a number of different styles of front-clip dog harnesses available now.
 We prefer to purchase these from our local pet stores, but many of the “Big Chain” stores carry them as well.
 Here are a few of the available styles and some of their characteristics:

 The Freedom Harness features a back and front attachment point (some believe that this helps to better control the dog)

 - One of our favorite features is the felt-covered strap material around the armpits that protects your dog’s skin